Swindled: Production

 In a Q&A with BBC News, the anonymous host, a former government worker with a background in graphic design and audio production, claimed the inception of the podcast was motivated by the immorality of a "capitalistic culture".
 According to the Tampa Bay Times, "A Concerned Citizen" created Swindled after failing to find an existing podcast on similar topics.
 The host explained to MEL Magazine that the underlying theme in all of the episodes is greed and a "social culture that values getting rich as quick as possible."

 Each episode begins with a prelude story to the main subject, followed by the theme music consisting of stringed and brass instruments, and then a structured narrative interspersed with archival audio, suspenseful scoring, and dry humor.

 In addition to the writing, research, and audio production, "A Concerned Citizen" creates all of the visual artwork for the podcast.
 The show's music is written and performed by multi-instrumentalist Trevor Harte Howard using the moniker "Deformr".

 Since its inception, Swindled has remained independent of podcasting networks.
 The podcast's advertising sales are supported by AdLarge Media based in New York, New York.

+Reception

+The show has earned widespread critical acclaim.
+The Columbia Journalism Review called Swindled "the funniest, most expansive, and certainly the most sui generis podcast" to grace the true-crime genre.
+Vulture listed the series among the “52 Great True-Crime Podcasts of the post-Serial boom."
+The Star Tribune named it one of its "10 must-listen true crime podcasts" in June 2018.

+The series has also been singled out internationally: The Guardian selected Swindled as its podcast "pick of the week" in September 2018 and WVXU highlighted the episode “The Saint” on its Start Hear program in November 2020.
+In January 2021, Canadian culture writer Scaachi Koul included Swindled in her recommended podcasts for CBC Radio.

+Swindled has charted in the Top 100 podcasts in 5 countries, including Australia, Canada, Germany, United Kingdom, and United States.

+In July 2018, true crime podcast Crime Junkie adopted Swindled's episode "The Contraceptive," covering the Dalkon Shield.
+In a profile of Crime Junkie host Ashley Flowers, Laura Barcella of Rolling Stone magazine wrote about the episode: "Flowers is at her best when dissecting complicated cases that stink of larger cover-ups and corruption."

+A German translation of the series titled Schmutzige Geschäfte launched on November 19, 2018.
+A Danish translation titled Svindlerne subsequently followed in 2020.